 Metrolinx is working with demolition subcontractors and the City of Hamilton to make sure pedestrian, transit and vehicle access or detours are visible and easy to follow.
 Residents and businesses near the work will receive advance notice of demolition activities.

-In the coming years, these properties will be required for station stops, infrastructure, and widening to accommodate the future LRT right of way.
-In the short term, demolition sites will be restored, secured with fencing and monitored by security contractors.
+These properties will be required for station stops, infrastructure, and widening to accommodate the future LRT right of way.
+In the short term, demolition sites will be restored, secured with fencing, and monitored by security contractors.

-Property acquisition for full and partial properties required for LRT is expected to resume later this year and into 2022.
-As property requirements continue to be confirmed, Metrolinx will reach out directly to impacted owners.
+The acquisition process for additional properties is expected to begin in the coming weeks as property requirements continue to be confirmed.
+This process will begin with Metrolinx reaching out directly to impacted owners.

-Early works construction – that’s utility relocations – is expected to begin in spring 2022 and procurement – the Request for Qualifications for bidders – on the main construction contract may start this winter.
+Early construction works for utility relocations is expected to begin later in 2022 and procurement – the Request for Qualifications for bidders – on the main construction contract is expected to start this year as well.